urechmat/path/README.md

 ```

 ###### Table rows
-The row property defines the individual rows of the table.
-Row is an array and expects a new item as input for the desired row.
+The "row" property defines the individual rows of the table.
+"Row" is an array and expects a new item as input for the desired row.
-<br/>An item has its own property for each column.
-These must be named exactly the same as the key property in the header.
+<br/>An item has an own property for each column.
+These must be named exactly the same as the "key" property in the "header".
 They must also define the same number of columns as defined in the header.

 ```json
 "row": [{